insolar/insolar/README.md

     scripts/insolard/launchnet.sh -g

 It will generate genesis data and launch a number of nodes.
 Default number is 5, you can uncomment more nodes in `scripts/insolard/genesis.yaml`.
-One node will be launched in foreground, others in background.

-After network has started (you will see messages like “NODE 3 STARTED in background” in log) you can run test scripts and benchmarks:
+After node processes are started you will see messages like “NODE 3 STARTED in background” in log and PulseWatcher will be started.
+When you see `Ready` in Insolar State you can run test scripts and benchmarks:

     bin/apirequester -k=scripts/insolard/configs/root_member_keys.json -u=http://127.0.0.1:19101/api